 Interview with Christine Beatty - Part 2

-Monika: At the same time sometimes we get horrible news about transgender women being killed or beaten just as in the infamous case of Chrissy Polis who was beaten by two teenagers in MacDonald’s because she used the ladies’ toilet.
-How can we prevent it?
+Monika: At the same time, we sometimes hear horrifying news about transgender women being attacked or even killed, like the infamous case of Chrissy Polis, who was brutally beaten by two teenagers in a McDonald's simply for using the ladies’ restroom.
+What do you think can be done to prevent such violence?

-Monika: Do you think that in our lifetime we could live to the day when a transgender lady could become the President of the USA?
+Monika: Do you think we will live to see the day when a transgender woman could become the President of the United States?

 Christine: Definitely not.
-Perhaps some other country but not the USA.
-The religious right has our nation in a near-stranglehold and *way* too much political influence.
+Perhaps in another country, but not in the USA.
+The religious right has our nation in a near-stranglehold and way too much political influence.
+However, progress is happening, and more transgender individuals are stepping into leadership roles, which could pave the way for future possibilities.

 Monika: Do you date men or women?
-Did the transition change anything in this respect?
+Did your transition influence your romantic preferences in any way?

-Christine: I am far more attracted to women and essentially identify as a lesbian, though ultimately I want to fall in love with a person instead of sex or certain genitalia.
+Christine: I am far more attracted to women and essentially identify as a lesbian, though ultimately, I want to fall in love with a person instead of sex or certain genitalia.
+Over time, I’ve learned that emotional connection matters more to me than strict labels.

-Monika: In 2000 you were distinguished as Transwoman of the Year by the Los Angeles Transgender Task Force.
-Did you feel proud about it?
+Monika: In 2000, you were honored as Transwoman of the Year by the Los Angeles Transgender Task Force.
+What did this recognition mean to you?

-Christine: Of course.
-There are far more trans women playing in rock bands now, but back then it was a very lonely club.
+Christine: Of course, I felt proud.
+There are far more trans women playing in rock bands now, but back then, it was a very lonely club.
+It was a validation of my journey and a reminder that visibility can make a difference for others.

-Christine: "Alice in Genderland" plus my own two books.
-A lot of people are choosing to self-publish so there haven’t been many promising manuscripts coming our way.
+Christine: "Alice in Genderland," plus my own two books.
+A lot of people are choosing to self-publish, so there haven’t been many promising manuscripts coming our way.
+However, I still hope to discover and support fresh voices in the community.

-Christine: I’m a hippie girl at heart so I’m not very concerned with fashion, though I do enjoy the Heavy Metal and fetish looks when I want to make a statement.
+Christine: I’m a hippie girl at heart, so I’m not very concerned with fashion, though I do enjoy the Heavy Metal and fetish looks when I want to make a statement.
+That said, I do appreciate unique accessories that add a personal touch to my outfits.

 Chicago Be-All Convention 2011.

-Christine: I’m too busy with writing, music and now learning film-making.
-I did over a decade of LGBT activism and it was time to focus on creating and leave the activism to the newer people.
-I’ve no desire or real aptitude to be a leader.
+Christine: I’m too busy with writing, music, and now learning film-making.
+I did over a decade of LGBT activism, and it was time to focus on creating and leave the activism to the newer people.
+I’ve no desire or real aptitude to be a leader, but I still support the community in my own way by sharing stories and raising awareness through my creative work.

-Christine: Originally I wrote it as a tool to recover from addiction and hopefully to help me be “cured” of my gender issue.
-Eventually, I realized that writing wouldn’t help me understand why I was a transwoman, much less “cure” me, so I began to think it might help others at least know what some of us go through.
+Christine: Originally, I wrote it as a tool to recover from addiction and hopefully to help me be “cured” of my gender issue.
+Eventually, I realized that writing wouldn’t help me understand why I was a trans woman, much less “cure” me, so I began to think it might help others at least know what some of us go through.
+Looking back, I see it as a testament to resilience and self-acceptance.

 Monika: Your most recent project is the documentary movie “Radio Wars”.
 What is it about?